Refugee: Definitions

 owing to well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and is unable or, owing to such fear, is unwilling to avail himself of the protection of that country; or who, not having a nationality and being outside the country of his former habitual residence as a result of such events, is unable or, owing to such fear, is unwilling to return to it.

-In 1967, the definition was basically confirmed by the UN Protocol Relating to the Status of Refugees.
+In 1967 the definition was basically confirmed by the Protocol Relating to the Status of Refugees.

-People fleeing from war, natural disasters or poverty are generally not encompassed by the international right of asylum.
-However, many countries have implemented laws to protect also those displaced persons.
+People fleeing from war, natural disasters, or poverty are generally not encompassed by the international right of asylum.
+However, many countries have implemented laws to protect these Displaced Persons also.
+Accordingly, the Convention Governing the Specific Aspects of Refugee Problems in Africa expanded the 1951 definition, which the Organization of African Unity adopted in 1969:

-Accordingly, the Convention Governing the Specific Aspects of Refugee Problems in Africa expanded the 1951 definition, which the Organization of African Unity adopted in 1969:Every person who, owing to external aggression, occupation, foreign domination or events seriously disturbing public order in either part or the whole of his country of origin or nationality, is compelled to leave his place of habitual residence in order to seek refuge in another place outside his country of origin or nationality.
+Every person who, owing to external aggression, occupation, foreign domination or events seriously disturbing public order in either part or the whole of his country of origin or nationality, is compelled to leave his place of habitual residence in order to seek refuge in another place outside his country of origin or nationality.

-The 1984 regional, non-binding Latin-American Cartagena Declaration on Refugees includes:
+The 1984 the regional, non-binding Latin-American Cartagena Declaration on Refugees included the following definition of refugees:

 persons who have fled their country because their lives, safety or freedom have been threatened by generalized violence, foreign aggression, internal conflicts, massive violation of human rights or other circumstances which have seriously disturbed public order.